medialab/minet/docs/cli.md

                                 DID before query-time.
 Only matches rich-text
                                 facet mentions.
 Equivalent to
                                 "mentions:<account>" in classic search syntax.
-  --overwrite-errors            Overwrite the errors file if it already exists
-                                (used with --store-errors).
   --password PASSWORD           Bluesky app password (not your personal
                                 password, must be created here:
                                 https://bsky.app/settings/app-passwords).
 Can